-The mascarpone brioche recipe is, without a doubt, the most popular recipe that has been during these months in our closed Facebook group (if you are not in it and you like cooking, I strongly encourage you to enter and enjoy!) .
-That's why I asked Beatriz, author of To Be Gourmet , if she could bring us the recipe to the blog, and she also does it in a big way, launching Emile Henry's beautiful new mold for making bread, the crown mold .
-Success is assured!
+The mascarpone brioche recipe is, without a doubt, the most popular recipe that has been posted in our closed Facebook group over the last few months (if you're not in it and you like cooking, I strongly encourage you to join in and enjoy!).
+That's why I asked Beatriz, author of To Be Gourmet , if she could bring the recipe to the blog, and she's doing it in style, debuting the gorgeous new Emile Henry bread pan, the crown pan .
+Success is guaranteed!

-I have always loved brioche, but changing its shape with this ideal mold by Emile Henry , and qualifying its flavor and texture with an ingredient like mascarpone cheese, is a different way of continuing to enjoy this wonderful French sweet.
+I love traditional brioche, but changing its shape with this ideal mold from Emile Henry , and enhancing its flavor and texture with an ingredient like mascarpone cheese, is a different way to continue enjoying this wonderful French sweet.

-Here we substitute the butter, so that those who for whatever reason want to avoid it, have in this recipe the perfect solution that they will adore forever.
+Here we substitute butter, so those who for whatever reason want to avoid it, have in this recipe the perfect solution that they will love forever.

-KitchenAid Artisan stainless steel bowl , Le Creuset damascus steel knife and Emile Henry crown ceramic pan .
+KitchenAid Artisan stainless steel bowl , Le Creuset Damascus steel knife and Emile Henry ceramic crown mold .

 Ingredients